 In this section, we'll also take a look at two other approaches for closing out your presentation.
 I'll offer more designs and content ideas for closing out your presentation in a strong way.

-For this tutorial, I'm going to make recommendations for how to create an engaging closing slide using the Eureka PowerPoint theme.
+For this tutorial, I'm going to make recommendations for how to create an engaging closing slide using the Clean PowerPoint theme.

 If this theme doesn't catch your eye, there are plenty of other options available on GraphicRiver.
 Check out some of the most popular PowerPoint themes on GraphicRiver or browse through our top curated selection of the best: